Derivative Portal Dark Matter: Building the Derivative Portal

-Where $C$ and $X$ are gauge bosons of $\mathrm{U}(1)_\mathrm{B-L}$ and $\mathrm{U}(1)_\mathrm{X}$ symmetry\footnote{We also constructed a model which extends an $\mathrm{U}(1)_\mathrm{B-L}$ model with an $\mathrm{U}(1)_\mathrm{X}$ gauge symmetry in ~\cite{Cai:2021evx}.
+where $C$ and $X$ are gauge bosons of $\mathrm{U}(1)_\mathrm{B-L}$ and $\mathrm{U}(1)_\mathrm{X}$ symmetry\footnote{We also constructed a model which extends an $\mathrm{U}(1)_\mathrm{B-L}$ model with an $\mathrm{U}(1)_\mathrm{X}$ gauge symmetry in ~\cite{Cai:2021evx}.
 While in that construction the two extra gauge bosons are linked by mass mixing rather than kinetic mixing.}.
-And the kinetic mixing term can be written directly or generated from loop corrections.
+The kinetic mixing term can be written directly or generated from loop corrections.
+To make it consistent we will consider all kinetic mixing comes from loop corrections.
+Therefore the derivative portal can be generated from the following Lagrangian:

+With the above interactions the derivative portal can be generated through the second diagram in Fig.~\ref{fig:DPDMlo}.
+While kinetic mixing between the SM $B_{\mu}$ and $X_{\mu}$ is generated from two-loop corrections as displayed in Fig.~\ref{fig:DPDMnlo}.
+Because there is no particle coupling directly to both $B_{\mu}$ and $X_{\mu}$.

+Note that there will also be kinetic mixing between $C_{\mu}$ and $B_{\mu}$, however this will not affect the cancellation mechanism since DM $\chi$ only couples to $X_{\mu}$.
+The constraints to the kinetic mixing between $C_{\mu}$ and $B_{\mu}$ can refer to that of the $\mathrm{U}(1)_\mathrm{B-L}$ theories~\cite{Emam:2007dy,Basso:2008iv,Basso:2010pe,Das:2021esm}.